bendominguez011/community-project/README.md

 # Community Project

-The code that powers Community Project -- A Social Networking Service still in beta but available to the public.
+The code that powers CommunityProject.io -- A Social Networking Service still in beta but available to the public.

 * Database migrations uses Alembic
 * Frontend uses Bootstrap